romannergachev/CarND-Advanced-Lane-Lines/writeup_template.md

 ####3.
 Perspective transform with example.

 The code for my perspective transform includes a function called `warp()`, which appears in lines #98 through #114 in the file `camera.py`.
 The `warp()` function takes as inputs an image (`img`), as well as direction of warp (straight or inverse) (`invert`) and uses predefined `src` and `dst` constants.
-I chose the hardcode the source and destination points in lines #5 to #19 `camera.py`.
+I have hardcoded the source and destination points in lines #5 to #19 `camera.py`.

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image:

 ![alt text][image4]